patrikhuber/superviseddescent/README.md

 ## Usage

-It is a header only library, and can thus be included directly into your project by just adding `superviseddescent/include` and `3rdparty/cereal-1.1.1/include` to your project's include directory and an `#include "superviseddescent/superviseddescent.hpp"`.
+It is a header only library, and can thus be included directly into your project by just adding `superviseddescent/include` and `3rdparty/cereal-1.1.1/include` to your project's include directory.

 * Tested with the following compilers: gcc-4.8.2, clang-3.5, Visual Studio 2013 & 2015 RC
 * Needed dependencies: OpenCV core (2.4.3), Eigen (3.2).
 For the apps, Boost (1.54.0) is also required.
 Older versions of the libraries might work as well.

 ## Sample code

-### Robust Cascaded Regression landmark detection
+### Robust Cascaded Regression landmark detection:

 While the method and this library can be used to approximate arbitrary functions, its prime example is facial landmark detection.
 The library contains an implementation of the _Robust Cascaded Regression_ landmark detection and a pre-trained model.
 Running it is as simple as: